 I’m a West Coast kid, born in Oregon and raised in Seattle and Southern California.
 My wife Michelle and I have been in an epic love affair since we were teenagers and laugh/cry almost weekly about the good fortune we’ve found in each other.
 We have four children and one VW Bus which you can find us in at a few music festivals every summer.

 Professionally, I spent much of my early years as a minister.
 (Although I was classically trained as a subway sandwich artist in the 1990s.)
 My wife and I founded EastLake Church in 2005, just east of Seattle, Washington.
-I was 25 years old and had a lot of growing up to do (UNDERSTATEMENT).
 I’m so thankful for the container EastLake has been for my ongoing transformation.
 It’s ironic that I started it so normal people could find a place to pursue an authentic spirituality and to explore truth no matter what it cost them or where it led.
 I had no idea I would end up needing exactly that, myself.

 In 2010, following some significant grief and loss, ever deepening relationships with people outside my faith tradition, participation in international relief work, and way too many books, my worldview began to deconstruct.
 It was a painful, lonely process.
 But it ultimately led me to make some significant changes in the structure, policy and teaching at the church.
 In short, I began a slow, five year exit from Evangelical Christianity which included a TIME magazine feature of our apology and then public affirmation and inclusion of the LGBTQ+ community.
 Since that time, EastLake has evolved into more of a quirky interfaith (and non-faith) spiritual community with a deep appreciation for the life and teachings of Jesus, as well as other great teachers of the way of Love and Self-Actualization, without all the dogmatic religious exclusivism.